The Deer Hunter: Lead-up to awards season

 Film producer and "old-fashioned mogul" Allan Carr used his networking abilities to promote The Deer Hunter.
 "Exactly how Allan Carr came into The Deer Hunter's orbit I can no longer remember," recalled producer Deeley, "but the picture became a crusade to him.
 He nagged, charmed, threw parties, he created word-of-mouth – everything that could be done in Hollywood to promote a project.
 Because he had no apparent motive for this promotion, it had an added power and legitimacy and it finally did start to penetrate the minds of the Universal's sales people that they actually had in their hands something a bit more significant than the usual."
 Deeley added that Carr's promotion of the film was influential in positioning The Deer Hunter for Oscar nominations.

-On the Sneak Previews special "Oscar Preview for 1978", Roger Ebert correctly predicted that The Deer Hunter would win for Best Picture while Gene Siskel predicted that Coming Home would win.
-However, Ebert incorrectly guessed that Robert De Niro would win for Best Actor for Deer Hunter and Jill Clayburgh would win for Best Actress for An Unmarried Woman while Siskel called the wins for Jon Voight as Best Actor and Jane Fonda as Best Actress, both for Coming Home.
+On the Sneak Previews special "Oscar Preview for 1978", Roger Ebert correctly predicted that The Deer Hunter would win for Best Picture, while Gene Siskel predicted that Coming Home would win.
+However, Ebert incorrectly guessed that Robert De Niro would win for Best Actor for Deer Hunter and Jill Clayburgh would win for Best Actress for An Unmarried Woman, while Siskel called the wins for Jon Voight as Best Actor and Jane Fonda as Best Actress, both for Coming Home.
 Both Ebert and Siskel correctly predicted the win for Christopher Walken receiving the Oscar for Best Supporting Actor.

 According to producer Deeley, orchestrated lobbying against The Deer Hunter was led by Warren Beatty, whose own picture Heaven Can Wait had multiple nominations.
 Beatty also used ex-girlfriends in his campaign: Julie Christie, serving on the jury at the Berlin Film Festival where Deer Hunter was screened, joined the walkout of the film by the Russian jury members.
 Jane Fonda also criticized The Deer Hunter in public.
 Deeley suggested that her criticisms partly stemmed from the competition between her film Coming Home vying with The Deer Hunter for Best Picture.
 According to Deeley, he planted a friend of his in the Oscar press area behind the stage to ask Fonda if she had seen The Deer Hunter.
 Fonda replied she had not seen the film, and to this day she still has not.

 As the Oscars drew near, the backlash against The Deer Hunter gathered strength.
 When the limos pulled up to the Dorothy Chandler Pavilion on April 9, 1979, they were met by demonstrators, mostly from the Los Angeles chapter of Vietnam Veterans Against the War.
-The demonstrators waved placards covered with slogans that read "No Oscars for racism" and "The Deer Hunter a bloody lie" and thrust pamphlets berating Deer Hunter into long lines of limousine windows.
-Washburn, nominated for Best Original Screenplay, claims his limousine was pelted with stones.
+The demonstrators waved placards covered with slogans that read "No Oscars for racism" and "The Deer Hunter a bloody lie", and they thrust pamphlets berating Deer Hunter into long lines of limousine windows.
+Washburn, nominated for Best Original Screenplay, claimed that his limousine was pelted with stones.
 According to Variety, "Police and The Deer Hunter protesters clashed in a brief but bloody battle that resulted in 13 arrests."